France, Germany to map out tech industry oversight plan

 1 Min Read

-"It wil be prepared for the EU digital summit taking place in Tallinn at the end of September," a presidential official said.
+"It will be prepared for the EU digital summit taking place in Tallinn at the end of September," a presidential official said.

 France and Germany were holding a joint ministerial cabinet meeting in Paris on Thursday.